Adobe Experience Platform Glossary

 Delta Save Strategy: Delta save strategy is an option for ingesting third-party data via a connection.
 The option allows the user to specify that new or changed rows of source data are ingested to Experience Platform.
 New rows are added to the end of the dataset and changed rows are updated in the dataset on Experience Platform.

-Destination: In Real-time Customer Data Platform a destination is a general term for any system, such as an Adobe application, ad server, or ad network where an audience is activated and delivered.
+Destination: In Real-time Customer Data Platform a destination is a general term for any endpoint, such as an Adobe application, advertising platform, cloud storage service, or marketing service, where an audience is activated and delivered.

 Destination Category: A destination category is a grouping of Real-time Customer Data Platform destinations that have similar characteristics.